JennEYoon/datasciY/tasks-other-repos-geosnap-PR.md

      - Do PR Tuesday or Wednesday.
      **Really, Really need to finish today, Wednesday 10/30.**
      I think I finally understand what I need to do to finish both parts.
+     - 10/31 Really need to finish today.
+I go to Mrs Lee for hair in AM.
+       Copy files to review while there.
+      * Finished Hactoberfest 6AM 10/31/2019 -- qualitifed for T-shirt.
+        Order filled out.
+Women's XL heathered Navy color, with purple logo.

    https://github.com/spatialucr/geosnap/issues/59
      Volunteer commit 10/5/2019 - Saturday 9pm.